nestybox/sysbox/docs/user-guide/install-package.md

 **NOTE:** either Sysbox or Sysbox Enterprise must be installed on a given host, never both.

-## Installing Shiftfs
+## Installing Shiftfs (for Linux kernels < 6.3)

 Shiftfs is a kernel module that Sysbox uses to ensure host volumes mounted into the (fake-root) container show up with proper user and group IDs.

+Installing shiftfs on hosts with Linux kernel >= 6.3+ is not necessary, as the Linux kernel's ID-mapped mounts feature replaces it.

-Installing shiftfs on the host is required when running on hosts with Linux kernel < 5.12.
+Installing shiftfs on hosts with kernel >= 5.12 and < 6.3 is recommended
+but not required.
+While such kernels support ID-mapped mounts, it does not work with all filesystems yet (e.g., works with ext4 but not tmpfs), so shiftfs can be beneficial.

-Installing shiftfs on hosts with kernel >= 5.12 is not required, but nonetheless recommended, assuming your Linux distro supports shiftfs (e.g., Ubuntu, Debian, or Flatcar).
+Installing shiftfs on hosts with kernel < 5.12 is required for Sysbox to work properly.
+Such kernels do not support ID-mapped mounts.

+The following Linux distros supports shiftfs: Ubuntu, Debian, and Flatcar.

 The shiftfs module is included by default in Ubuntu desktop and server images, but generally not included in Ubuntu-based cloud VMs and other Linux distros.